 Higher Close Rates

 Faster quotes lead to higher close rates.
-It's not just about speed — though that matters.
-It's also about professionalism.
-When a customer receives a detailed, branded, itemized estimate within minutes of your site visit, it communicates competence and reliability.
+When a customer receives a detailed, branded, itemized estimate quickly after your site visit, it communicates competence and reliability.
 They trust you more because the experience feels organized and professional.

 Time Savings